 This paper proceeds as follows.
-Section II introduces our theoretical framework and derives conditions under which Tiebout sorting according to views about the fair level of redistribution can be established.
-Section III describes our own data and ESS data that we use to analyze non-migrants.
-Section IV presents distributions of redistributive preferences among migrants and non-migrants, separately for men and women.
-Section V presents the econometric analysis and Section VI concludes.
+Section 2 introduces our theoretical framework and derives conditions under which Tiebout sorting according to redistributive preferences can be established.
+Section 3 describes our own data and ESS data that we use to analyze non-migrants.
+Section 4 presents distributions of redistributive preferences among migrants and non-migrants, separately for men and women.
+Section 5 presents econometric analysis and section 6 concludes.